glitchgod/feedrss/README.md

 -Custom timer to start the data grab

--A UI that says last time updated, amount last downloaded, websites grabbing from, and number of custom words.
+-A UI that says last time updated, amount last downloaded, amount possible to download, and number of custom words.

 -A download now button to force a parse of all listed websites